UTokyo-ICEPP/qc-workbook/source/en/grover.md

 \end{aligned}
 $$

-を考えると、0以外の位相を反転するユニタリー$U_0$
-...then we can produce unitary $U_0$, which reverses phases other than 0.
+then we can get unitary $U_0$ that inverts phases for all the states except 0.

 $$
 U_0:\begin{aligned}